Excursions & Activities

 ● Health, safety, and emergency information, as well as other important details around academic culture and preparing for daily life in Havana.

-Visits are made to Important Historical sites.
-Such as Casa de Africa, Barrio Chino, CENESEX, Finca Martha, among others.
+Visits are made to important historical and cultural sites such as Casa de Africa, Barrio Chino, CENESEX, Finca Marta, and others.

 The program offers activities for students' enjoyment, designed to connect them with their courses and interests.
-These include visits to the National Theater of Havana and the Martin Luther King Center, Cuban film screenings, conversations with actors and directors, and the Las Terrazas Complex, dance classes, and Cuban cuisine, among others.
+These might include visits to the National Theater of Havana and the Martin Luther King Center, Cuban film screenings, conversations with actors and directors, Las Terrazas, dance classes, and Cuban cuisine, among others.